University of Bamberg

 The University of Bamberg (Otto-Friedrich-Universität Bamberg) in Bamberg, Germany, specializes in the humanities, cultural studies, social sciences, economics, and applied computer science.

 Campus

-The university is mainly housed in historical buildings in Bamberg's Old Town.
-These include the former Jesuit college (Theology), the former Hochzeitshaus (History), the old slaughterhouse (Earth Science), the former Bauhof (Communication Studies), and the former fire station (Oriental Studies).
+The university is partly housed in historical buildings in Bamberg's Old Town.
+These include the former Jesuit college (Theology), the former Hochzeitshaus (History), the old slaughterhouse (Earth Science), and the former fire station (Oriental Studies).
 The departments of Languages and Literature are partly housed in buildings which once belonged to the Kaiser-Heinrich High School.

-The Social Sciences and Economics department and the Business Information Technology and Applied Computer Science department, which accommodate a large proportion of the students, are in Feldkirchenstrasse.
+The Social Sciences and Economics department, which accommodates a large proportion of the students, are in Feldkirchenstrasse.
 The former ERBA cotton mill, on an island in the Regnitz, has been acquired to create student apartments in the red-brick building, as well as in an adjoining new 14,000m2 building.

 Organization

 The university today has four faculties: